fffonion/lua-resty-openssl/README.md

 **syntax**: *d, err = digest.new(digest_name)*

-Creates a digest instance.
-The `digest_name` is a valid digest algorithm name.
-To view a list of digest algorithms implemented, use `openssl list -digest-algorithms`
+Creates a digest instance.`digest_name` is a string of digest algorithm name.
+To view a list of digest algorithms implemented, use `openssl list -digest-algorithms`.

 ### digest:update